Aleeshakara/interactive/README.md

 ### Existing Features

 #### Home Page:
-* Consists of:
-  -
+  - Page overlay, which invites players to click to enter
-  -
+  - QuickClick game
-  -
+  - Game instructions

-####  Page:
-*

-#### :
-*

-#### :
-*

-#### All Pages:
-* The navigation menu is at the top of each page.
-It allows users to access all of the website’s pages and the CV in a separate page, allowing the user to return to the website easily
-* The footer contains links for
-All links have a  hover

 #### Colours

-I chose to keep it simple by using black, white and grey.
-I feel it offers a clean look and allowed me to use other elements to catch the users' attention.
-The Projects page contains colour, as I have copied the original code for the page.
+I chose to use black, white, grey, red, green, orange and purple .
+I feel it offers a simple look and allowed me to use Javascript to catch the users' attention.

 #### Fonts

+I  kept it simple by using Arial, as it's a clear easy to read font

 ### Features Left to Implement